YamnJoha1/expense-tracker/README.md

 Expense Tracker
 ------------------------
+Wallet application to manage money
+With a dashboard for control and the ability to add and modify items

-Dashboard control of expense and income money build with:
+build with:
 .NET Core
 SQL Server